 Note: ProsperOps discovers new AWS accounts hourly.
 If our service detects the new account before your automation has added our role, it’s possible you will still get an email notification.
 If that happens, you can ignore the first email and our service will validate it during the next access check.
 If you receive multiple notifications for the same AWS account, that is your trigger that something is not working properly.

-CloudFormation StackSets is a native AWS capability to automate changes across multiple AWS accounts (and regions) within an Organization.
-For customers implementing ProsperOps role creation via CloudFormation, we highly recommend leveraging StackSets.
+CloudFormation StackSets is a native AWS capability to automate changes across multiple AWS accounts and regions within an Organization.
+We highly encourage leveraging StackSets to automate ProsperOps IAM role creation.

-If you have questions about using StackSets to automate the rollout of the ProsperOps role across your Org, please chat with our team or reach out to firstname.lastname@example.org.
+If you have questions about using StackSets to automate the rollout of the ProsperOps role across your Organization, please chat with our team or reach out to email@example.com.